How to Transcribe a Voice Memo

 How to transcribe a voice memo

 The Apple Voice Memo app (and Android's equivalent) is a great tool for recording audio on-the-go using your smartphone.
-Many of us use our phone's built-in voice recorder on a daily basis, whether that's for recording interviews, focus groups, meetings or lectures.
+Many of us use our phone's built-in voice recorder on a daily basis, whether that's for recording interviews, focus groups, meetings, or lectures.

 Once you've got the recording, chances are you're going to want to be able to access the content quickly and easily.
 Skipping through the audio file to find the relevant section can be frustrating, which is where transcribing audio to text comes in handy.